Skip to main content

 Read900+ seconds (15 minutes)

-Your ServiceNow administrator may also need to configure transaction quota rules.
+Your ServiceNow administrator must also configure transaction quota rules — the default 300-second limit will kill longer Squid queries before they complete.
 See ServiceNow Configuration.

 Verify Your Setup